We found 6 female pelvic medicine specialists who accept Blue Shield of California PPO near Fountain Valley, CA.

-Clinical interests: Urinary Incontinence, Neurogenic Bladder, Reconstructive Surgery, Pelvic Prolapse, Urologic ...
-(Read more)
+Clinical interests: Urinary Incontinence, Neurogenic Bladder, Pelvic Prolapse, Urinary Retention

-Clinical interests: Da Vinci Surgery, Pelvic Floor Dysfunction, Pelvic Reconstructive Surgery, Physiology, Medical ...
+Clinical interests: Urinary Incontinence, Translational Research, Da Vinci Surgery, Pelvic Floor Dysfunction, Medical ...
 (Read more)

-Clinical interests: Pelvic Prolapse, Urinary Incontinence, Female Pelvic Medicine and Reconstructive Surgery, Urinary ...
+Clinical interests: Pelvic Floor Dysfunction, Pelvic Prolapse, Urinary Incontinence, Urinary Tract Infection, Abnormal ...
 (Read more)

 Clinical interests: Bloodless Medicine/Transfusion-Free Surgery, Breast Surgery, Hysterectomy, Gynecologic Surgery

-Dr. Stephanie Jacobs' area of specialization is urogynecology.
-Dr. Jacobs honors Blue Shield, Health Net, and Blue Cross/Blue Shield, in addition to other insurance carriers.
+Dr. Stephanie Jacobs' medical specialty is urogynecology.
+Dr. Jacobs is an in-network provider for Blue Shield, Health Net, Blue Cross/Blue Shield, and more.
 She is a graduate of the University of Pittsburgh School of Medicine.
-She is professionally affiliated with Long Beach Memorial Medical Center.
+She is affiliated with Long Beach Memorial Medical Center.